aosabook/500lines/dagoba/chapter.md

 #### Vertex

 Most pipetypes we meet will take a gremlin and produce more gremlins, but this particular pipetype generates gremlins from just a string.
 Given an vertex ID it returns a single new gremlin.
-Given a query it will find all matching vertices, and yield one new gremlin at a time until it's worked through them.
+Given a query it will find all matching vertices, and yield one new gremlin at a time until it has worked through them.

 ```javascript
 Dagoba.addPipetype('vertex', function(graph, args, gremlin, state) {